davidallert/schemassistant_server/README.md

 Enter `npm start` to start the API.

 ### Requesting Schema
-Send a URL in the format `https://example.com` to the `/scrape` route.
+POST a URL in the format following format: `https://example.com` to the `/scrape` route.
+Include `"Content-Type": "application/json"` in the header.
 The API will fetch the HTML from the page and return a Schema.org JSON-LD script.